Your net worth

 A credit report is basically a list of all your current and recent past debts and obligations.

-Which means it can't include your net worth.
+That means it doesn't include your net worth.
 That surprises some consumers, says Ulzheimer.
-"A lot of people think their net worth is on a credit report."
+"A lot of people think their net worth is on a credit report.

 "There's nothing on a credit report that talks about how much money you have in the bank, the money you have in a brokerage account, your stock options" or any other assets, he says.
 "And if you own a piece of property free and clear, there's nothing on your credit report."

-The only related item that you could see: your mortgage, plus any loans or liens you have on the property.
+The only related item that you could see is your mortgage, plus any loans or liens you have on the property.